tungyen/Deep_learning_CV/Dataset/README.md

 # _Dataset for Computer Vision Tasks_ #

 This is the introduction for every dataset used in this repo, and the guideline for downloading the dataset.
-Note that different model requires different datasets, this page is only for basic guidance for downloading.
+Note that different models require different datasets.
+This page is only the basic guidance of downloading.
 You should check readme file of each model to decide which dataset is used.

 # _CIFAR10_ #